 3. Select the About section located below the row of options that are labeled “Call,” “Website,” “Save,” and “Share.”

-4. If wheelchair accessibility information is available, it will be listed here in the About section that is under the label "Accessibility" which I have circled in red on Screenshot 2 below:
+4. If wheelchair accessibility information is available, it will be listed here in the About section that is under the label “Accessibility” which I have circled in red on Screenshot 2 to the left.

 Accessible public transportation options are also reportedly available to be found by choosing the Public Transit icon, using “Options.”
 The options icon will then take you to Route Options, which should include an option labeled “wheelchair accessible.”
 I was not able to find that option when I attempted it, because unfortunately Google has no public transit information available for my rural hometown within Google Maps.
 It is clear that while having the wheelchair accessible travel option available is a great idea, it kind of falls flat when it comes to applying it to smaller communities that have limited access to public transit.